sivakumarvunnam/sivakumarvunnam.github.io/_posts/2020-06-18-How-to-Deploy-Dockerised-Application-on-AWS-ECS-With-Terraform.md

 # Run index.js when the container launches
 CMD ["node", "index.js"]
 ```
 ## Step 3.
-Build ands Push the Node App to AWS ECR
+Build and Push the Node App to AWS ECR

 Now it is time build and we our container to a container registry service — in this case, we will use ``AWS ECR`` we will use terraform to create our repository.
 In your directory create a file called main.tf.
 Populate your file with the following commented code: